Yueling-Wu/NY_Taxi/README.md

 3. Find interesting trip statistics grouped by hour
 4. Build a model to understand what kind of trip yields better tips.
 5. Visualize the data to help understand trip patterns

+(The jupyter notebook is too large to render, please see the pdf version.)